VernierST/godirect-examples/python/vpython_examples/readme.md

 - Slider
   - Modify the data collection sampling rate with this slider.
 - Live meter readout
-  - This VPython object provides a live display of the Go Direct sensor reading when you are not collecting data.
+  - This VPython object provides a live display of the Go Direct sensor reading.
+This reading is active at all times (even when data collection has been stopped).
 This can be useful for configuring your experiment prior to starting data collection.
-  - If you would like the meter to also be active during data collection you will place the `gdx.vp_meter(measurements)` function in the data collection loop.
 - The default settings for the arguments are as follows:
-`vp_vernier_canvas(buttons=True, slider=True, meters=True, graph=False, cvs=True)`
+`vp_vernier_canvas(buttons=True, slider=True, meters=True, chart=False, cvs=True)`
 - The buttons, slider, and live meter were discussed above.
 You can disable these VPython objects by setting `buttons=False`, `slider=False`, or `meters=False`
-- If the graph parameter is set to `graph=True`, a VPython graph object will be added to the scene as shown below.
+- If the chart parameter is set to `chart=True`, a VPython chart object will be added to the scene as shown below.

 <img src="../images/vpython_graph.png" alt="VPython with graph" width="600" height="350"/>

-- To add plots of sensor data to this graph, the `gdx.vp_graph(measurements)` function must be placed in the data collection loop.
+- The chart will automatically update during the data collection loop.
+The active sensor measurements will be plotted against time.
 - The argument `cvs=True` creates a blank canvas for any VPython objects (such as an arrow, box, sphere, etc..) you would like to include in your program.
   - If this blank canvas is not needed or causes issues, simply change this to `cvs=False`.